Faysal-star/Portfolio_ASP_JS/README.md

-# Portfolio Assignment for CSE 3100
+# Experimental Dynamic & FullStack Portfolio

-### Web Programming Lab Assignment for 3<sup>rd</sup> Year 1<sup>st</sup> Term.

-This is an AI Integrated Dynamic Portfolio Project with  Node.js + ASP.NET Backend and MSSQL Database.
+This project is an Experimental AI-Integrated Dynamic Portfolio.
+For this project, I wanted to experiment with dynamic adaptability.
+Whenever I apply for a job, I plan to input the job description into the Admin panel.
+The frontend will then automatically adjust to match the job description, updating the skill chart and showcasing projects that align with the specific requirements of the job.

 <hr>
 <u><b>Key Features</b></u>